What is an EHC needs assessment

 When is an EHC needs assessment necessary?

-The school or early years setting can often give your child help through SEN support.
+The school or early years setting can often provide your child with help through SEN support.
 This means that the school makes additional or different provision from that provided to most other pupils to meet their needs.
-Sometimes other professionals will give advice or support to help your child learn.
+Sometimes, other professionals will give advice or support to help your child learn.